Cecilia8989/WSAA-Project/README.md

 - `find_by_id(id)`: Fetches a record by its ID to use as a unique parameter on update operation.
 - `update_employee(id, employee)`: Updates an employee record in the 'employees' table.
 - `delete_employee(id)`: Deletes an employee record from the 'employees' table.

+#### 4.2.3 server.py

+The `server.py` script orchestrates a RESTful API tailored for managing user authentication and database interactions through CRUD operations.
+This Flask-based web service streamlines essential functionalities to ensure a seamless user experience and efficient data management.
+[Here ()](https://www.youtube.com/watch?v=dam0GPOAvVI) and [here ()](https://www.youtube.com/watch?v=71EU8gnZqZQ) the main references for this scrip.

+**Nedded libraryes**

+- [Flask (a)](https://pypi.org/project/Flask/): is a micro web framework for Python, designed to build web applications quickly and with minimal code.
+It provides the tools and libraries needed to create web servers and handle HTTP requests and responses.
+- [Flask-Login (a)](https://pypi.org/project/Flask-Login/): Flask-Login is an extension for Flask that simplifies user session management and authentication in Flask applications.
+It provides decorators and utilities for managing user sessions, logging users in and out, and restricting access to certain parts of an application based on user authentication status.

+**Key Features:**

+- **User Authentication:** handles user sign-up, login, and logout operations, ensuring secure access to the system.
+The API enforces strict password criteria and unique usernames for enhanced security.

+- **Employee Management:** Facilitates CRUD operations for employee records, allowing users to create, read, update, and delete employee information.
+The API interacts with the database to maintain an organized and up-to-date employee database.

+- **Database Interaction:** Interacts with two primary database tables, 'authentication_logins' and 'employees,' to execute various data retrieval and manipulation tasks.
+By leveraging Flask-Login and MySQL database connectivity, the script ensures efficient and reliable database interactions.

+- **Flash Messages:** Utilizes Flash messages for providing feedback to users during authentication, CRUD operations, and other interactions.
+Flash messages are used to convey success messages, error messages, and other relevant information to users [()](https://stackoverflow.com/questions/63387031/how-to-clear-existing-flash-messages-in-flask), [()](https://nrodrig1.medium.com/remove-flash-message-from-flask-web-application-e5c82e639b2f), [()](https://pythongeeks.org/flask-flashing/#:~:text=By%20default%2C%20Flask%20does%20not%20automatically%20clear%20the,the%20flash.clear%20%28%29%20function%20from%20the%20flash%20module).